Ada Nicodemou Shows Off Fuller Bust Igniting Rumors On Getting A Boob Job

 “I’m very lucky that my mum’s sort of on hand 24/7, basically.
 I wouldn’t be able to do what I do if it weren’t for mum at home.
 I know that Johnas isn’t left with a stranger, he’s well and he’s so well-loved,” she revealed.

-[Feautred Image by Scott Barbour/Getty Images]
+[Featured Image by Scott Barbour/Getty Images]